dsbowen/hemlock/docs_md/tutorial/data.md

             ...
 ```

+**Note.** When a participant submits a page, the questions' data are recorded in a `data` attribute.
+A question's data will be added to the data frame if and only if you set its `var` attribute.
+However, data will be stored in a question's `data` attribute whether or not the `var` attribute is set.

 ## Downloading data

 Run your survey locally, fill in the demographics page, and continue to the end of the survey.
 Your data will be recorded in the database.